 Before that, Ms. Griffin was Media Relations Manager for the Texas Medical Association, where she served as a spokesperson on numerous health and insurance issues.
 She also coordinated statewide campaign and grassroots activities for the group’s political arm.
 Prior to that, Ms. Griffin handled media relations and positioning for the Texas Board of Criminal Justice and served as Texas Communications Director for the 1996 Dole-Kemp presidential campaign.

-In the nation's capital, Ms. Griffin served as Director of the Republican National Committee’s "Truth Squad," where she guided efforts to counterbalance Clinton-Gore campaign messages in nationwide news reports and coordinated the GOP’s official daily on-site media response during the 1996 Democratic National Convention in Chicago.
+In the nation's capital, Ms. Griffin worked in the press office of the Republican National Committee, where she guided efforts to counterbalance Clinton-Gore campaign messages in nationwide news reports and coordinated the GOP’s official daily on-site media response during the 1996 Democratic National Convention.
 Prior to that, she spent three years as Press Secretary to U.S. Representative Henry Bonilla (R-San Antonio), earning the distinction of being named a “Rising Star” by National Journal.
 Ms. Griffin began her career at the Republican Party of Texas, where she served as Deputy to Executive Director Karen Hughes, assisting with media and public relations.

 In her volunteer life, Ms. Griffin serves on the boards of the Lake Highlands High School PTA, the Lake Highlands Public Improvement District, Friends of Consumer Freedom and the Arthritis Foundation.
 A sustaining member of Junior League of Dallas, Ms. Griffin previously served as president of Komen for the Cure’s Austin Affiliate, where she helped establish the affiliate’s first office and staff, develop its website, and pilot Komen’s national public policy project.
 Ms. Griffin also has served on the faculty of The Leadership Institute in Washington, DC.